ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

 ```
 The first line is calling the `EngineSchedule` as `sched`.
 The second line will add the system to the engine schedule.
 We will write about the `player_input_movement_update` function in the next paragraph.
 But that function is declared inside the `ClientState`.
 The third line to fifth line, we will attach other feeatures.
 The features we are adding are `InputEvent`, `GamepadState`, and `FrameTime`. `InputEvent` is the connector between the client and the keyboard input. `GamepadState` is the connector between **xBox** controller and the client.
 Lastly, `FrameTime` will read the frames based on the system setting; each system has their own framerate that it will change based on the frame rate.
 The last line will build that system with those feature attachments.

->Note: As of now, we only support **xBox** controller at this time; there are some controllers that might work, but we have not tested fully.
-Therefore, if there is an controller you want us to implement, please check out this [issue](https://github.com/ChatImproVR/chatimprovr/issues/85).
+>Note: We only support **xBox** controller at this time.
+There are some controllers that might work, but we have not tested fully.
+Therefore, if there is an controller you want us to implement, please check out this [issue](https://github.com/ChatImproVR/chatimprovr/issues/85) for updates.

 Now, lets implement the `player_input_movement_update` function.
 First, we need to implement in the `ClientState`.
 Within the `ClientState`, we will declare the function.
 The function default will take three arguments: `self`, `EngineIo`, and `QueryResult`.
 In this case, we are not using the `QueryResult` argument, so we can ignore the usage of that argument.
-You should have somthing similar as the following code.
+You should have something similar as the following code.

 ```rust
 impl ClientState{